-Virginia has a bunch of pretty waterfalls to boast about, but this one is the biggest in the state, and also the prettiest.
-According to the brochures they have there, even Thomas Jefferson appreciated this 80-foot plunge, calling it a “remarkable cascade”.
+Virginia has a bunch of pretty waterfalls to boast about, but this one is the biggest and the most stunning in the state.
+According to the brochures they have there, even Thomas Jefferson appreciated this 80-foot plunge, calling it a “remarkable cascade.”

 It’s conveniently located right next to the highway, with an outlook where you can stop and enjoy the view.